This is a multi-year sequence of courses that promotes self-awareness, leadership, service, and personal success.

 Every Journey Starts with a First Step

-The Journeys Symposium is a unique, seven-year course sequence that takes students through a process of self-discovery, leading to a fulfilling high school experience and a successful college placement.
+The Journeys Symposium is a unique, multi-year course sequence that takes students through a process of self-discovery, leading to a fulfilling high school experience and a successful college placement.
 This flexibly structured voyage—interactive, introspective, and inspiring in equal measure—also provides students with a framework for living life well.
-The Journeys Symposium is comprised of seven consecutive year-long seminars:
+The Journeys Symposium comprises consecutive year-long seminars:

 Jumping into Journeys

 Jumping into Journeys alludes to the 8th grade transition into High School.
-This course challenges 8th graders to become leaders of the Middle School community and actively map out their plan for academic success, including course scheduling and progression, career exploration, self-reflection and preparing for the rigor of high school.
+This course challenges 8th graders to become leaders of their school community and actively map out their plan for academic success, including course scheduling and progression, career exploration, self-reflection and preparing for the rigor of high school.

 The Writer Within: Reflect, Respond, Reaffirm

 Students explore and evaluate their personal interests, habits, and preferences through writing exercises and guided experiences that give them greater insight into themselves and each other.
 Part of this “immersion in self-awareness” is an assessment of their learning styles and needs.
 Each student emerges with a concrete set of goals, as well as an initial college search plan.

 Incorporating their developing self-awareness into the realm of team and community, students engage in a direct, hands-on service experience of their choice.
 Critical to this endeavor is in-depth analysis and reflection on the dynamics that lead to effective team action and community involvement.
 The result is a blueprint that students can use for skillful and responsible stewardship in the future.